pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-6683.md

 <a href="#heading--The-OSI-model"><h2 id="heading--The-OSI-model">The OSI model</h2></a>

-Let's dive in head-first: the pool might be very cold, but we'll quickly warm up to it!
-Before we can try things, we need to get a quick grasp of the OSI model.

-The standardized OSI (Open Systems Interconnection) model divides network functions into seven layers.
+The OSI (Open Systems Interconnection) model provides a conceptual framework for network communication by dividing it into 7 layers:

+- Physical - Transmits raw bit streams over a physical medium.
+Concerned with voltages, frequencies, cable types, connector pins, etc.
+- Data Link - Provides node-to-node data transfer across a network medium.
+Handles MAC addressing, framing, error checking, and flow control.
+- Network - Handles logical addressing and routing of data packets over multiple networks.
+IP and routing protocols like ARP operate here.
+- Transport - Manages end-to-end transmission and integrity of data.
+TCP and UDP operate at this layer.
+- Session - Establishes, maintains, and terminates sessions between local and remote applications.
+Handles session multiplexing.
+- Presentation - Formats and encrypts data for the application layer.
+Deals with syntax and semantics.
+- Application - Provides network services directly to end user applications.
+HTTP, FTP, SMTP etc. operate at this layer.

+This standardized model promotes modular design and interoperability between diverse systems.
 Developed in the late 1970s, it consists of seven layers, namely: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
 The bottom three layers (Physical, Data Link, and Network) handle data transmission and routing.
 The Physical layer manages the physical transmission of bits over a medium.
 The Data Link layer ensures reliable data frame transmission between directly connected devices.
 The Network layer handles addressing, routing, and logical organization across networks.

 The Transport layer focuses on end-to-end data delivery, dividing data into segments and ensuring reliable transport between source and destination.
 It manages error recovery and flow control.
 The top three layers (Session, Presentation, and Application) are responsible for user interactions and application-specific functions.
 The Session layer establishes, maintains, and terminates communication sessions.
 The Presentation layer handles data formatting, encryption, and compression.
 The Application layer provides access to network services such as email, web browsing, and file transfer.